sp1d3rino/chat-with-redis/README.md

         return f"Error: {str(e)}"
 ```

-**Step 4.** In the main we will use Streamlit as user interface and chat.completion API to ask LLM to check if the user request could be a Redis query and if so to execute it.
+**Step4.** In the main we will use Streamlit as user interface and chat.completion API to ask LLM to check if the user request could be a Redis query and if so to execute it.
 As you can see in the following code excerpt the ***client.chat.completions.create*** method is invoked twice.
 The first time is to ask LLM to check if the response can be formulated through the AI function query_redis.
 Next, the LLM is invoked one more time to ask if is needed further LLM reasoning to arrange the final response (e.g. special formatting, to do some consideration about the query output).
 ```python
 def main():
 ...